CKsabari2001/glitter-website/README.md

 Welcome to Glitter Website!
 This React-based front-end project offers a responsive and mobile-friendly experience, enhanced with Mui components for superior user interaction.
 Glitter Website is designed to provide users with an attractive and functional platform for exploring destinations, featuring a captivating home banner section, engaging footer, and dedicated destination detail page for seamless navigation and access to essential information.

+## Demo

+Check out the live demo of the Glitter Website - https://cksabari2001-glitter-website.netlify.app

 ## Key Features

 - **Login Form**: Securely log in to access personalized features and content.